 II.B.2e.
-Screening and Floor Wastes
+Screening Waste, Floor Waste, and Propellant Contaminated Materials

-The screening and floor waste group does not consist of specific constituents included in Table 2 and is therefore, not represented on Table 2.
-Waste Group 20 is a combination of materials from Waste Groups 1 through 19, excluding 2, 3, 5, and 6.
-It doe not include any listed wastes nor does it exceed any of the limitations on specific constituents set forth in Module III of this permit.
+This waste group consists of materials from Waste Groups 1 through 19, excluding 2, 3, 5, and 6 that are accumulated on screening materials, resulting from floor or production pit cleanings, and/or other materials contaminated with sufficient propellant or energetics such that they are characterized as reactive or ignitable wastes.
+It does not include any listed wastes nor does it exceed any of the limitations on specific constituents set forth in Module III of this permit.
+Generally, this group requires an aid to burn.